dqrk0jeste/owl/README.md

 <br>

 ## features
-- tiling and floating toplevels
+- both tiling and floating toplevels
+- keyboard focused workflow
 - multimonitor and workspaces support
-- easily configurable
+- easy configuration
-- custom keybinds, resolutions etc
+- custom keybinds, monitor layouts etc
+- ipc for communication

 > owl is made mainly for myself, implementing just enough for my workflow. that means a lot of things is just not there. if you are looking for something more mature take a look at hyprland, sway or river.